abarker/yapsc/README.rst

      inside the loop.
 Then in the loop you get real dict-hashed function dispatch without the definition overhead.

-   * If the case-functions take parameters they must all take the same number of parameters.
-The arguments must be passed as extra arguments in the call to the switch.
+   * If the case-functions take parameters and/or keyword arguments they must all take the same number of parameters and same keywords.
+The parameter values must be passed as extra arguments in the call to the switch.
 The `on` keyword cannot be used in this case.

 It should be noted that if Python's `PEP-622
 <https://www.python.org/dev/peps/pep-0622/>`_ for pattern matching is accepted